kcx1/Encrypt-A-File/README.md

 # Encrypt-A-File
 A command line utility for encrypting and decrypting files.

-Instead of being password drvien, FileLock uses a URL-safe base64-encoded 32 byte key that gets stored in the user's home directory.
+Instead of being password drvien, Encrypt-A-File uses a URL-safe base64-encoded 32 byte key that gets stored in the user's home directory.
 This allows the user to "lock" and "unlock" files without having to use a password.
 Similar to how ssh keys work (except this is symmetric encryption).

 The goal is to provide secure and fast encryptions that are quick and easy to manage.

-By default the key is stored at ```~/.keys/Default.key``` However, this can be changed by specifying the deisred file location when using FileLock.
+By default the key is stored at ```~/.keys/Default.key``` However, this can be changed by specifying the deisred file location when using Encrypt-A-File.
 Additionally, you can set an environmental variable ``` $KEY ``` to use an alternative key persistently.

 ## Installation

-Even though FileLock is not yet available on pypi, you can still isntall it using pip.
+Even though Encrypt-A-File is not yet available on pypi, you can still isntall it using pip.

 ```bash
 pip install git+https://github.com/kcx1/Encrypt-A-File
 ```
-This will install both the FileLock package and the required dependencies.
+This will install both the Encrypt-A-File package and the required dependencies.
 (Which are very few) Depending on how you have your environment you may need to add it to your $PATH

 In my case it was installed to ``` ~/.local/bin/enc ```